Dynamics of collective minds in online communities: Influences on collective minds

 In response to exaggerated claims about vaccine fatality introduced by trolls, community members might deliberately promote evidence-based public health information about the benefits of vaccines.
-This kind of response aligns with what is broadly characterized as counterspeech—a community-initiated effort aimed at addressing misinformation, incivility, or polarizing content \cite{benesch2018dangerous}.
+This kind of response aligns with what is broadly characterized as counterspeech—a community-initiated effort to address misinformation, incivility, or polarizing content \cite{benesch2018dangerous}.
 Sometimes evoked by trolls \cite{buerger2019counterspeech}, it often involves providing evidence-based responses, promoting constructive dialogue, encouraging mutual respect among participants, and making more relevant and meaningful contributions while ignoring harmful content.
 While the forms of counterspeech vary, it generally serves to redirect discussions towards more productive paths, mitigate disruptions, and reinforce shared norms within the community \cite{Friess2021, Garland2022, Rieger2018}.

 Among various types of counterspeech that users may put into action, we implement a simple strategy of posting more ``on-topic" comments that are relevant to each news topic, as a counter to trolls' indiscriminate spamming of a single target topic \cite{buerger2021iamhere}.
-This strategy is implemented by adopting a counterspeech multiplier ($s_{\text{cs}}$) to the comment generation process, amplifying the frequency of on-topic comments \ref{fig:5}i.
-We test the effect of counterspeech by first applying the influence of trolls at $t=100$ ($s_{\text{tr}}=1.5$) and further applying counterspeech at $t=300$ ($s_{\text{cs}}$) while keeping the influence of trolls on.
+This strategy is implemented by adopting a counterspeech multiplier ($s_{\text{cs}}$) to the comment generation process, amplifying the frequency of on-topic comments (Fig. \ref{fig:5}e) unless it's a troll-targeted topic.
+We test the effect of counterspeech by first applying the influence of trolls at $t=100$ ($s_{\text{tr}}=1.5$), then applying counterspeech at $t=300$ ($s_{\text{cs}}$), while keeping the influence of trolls on.
 Here, we compare the cases with $s_{\text{cs}}=1.5$ and $3.0$ to see how the strength of counterspeech affects the community semantic network.